Counterfeit Bicentennial Dollar

 If you would like to know more about 1916-D markers, click here.

 If you like posts like this, please go to our counterfeit archive with reports from Jack Riley, Jack D. Young, John Lorenzo and Michael Bugeja.
-Also, please subscribe so you can get our weekly newsletter and be informed whenever there is a new article or column.
+Also, please subscribe so you be informed whenever there is a new article or column.

 You can find more information about errors and varieties as well as buying and bidding on coins in Coin News Updated: The Essential Guide to Online Bidding.
 Please consider purchasing the work for yourself or a friend, as it underwrites this hobbyist website.
 Thank you.

-Family of “Fugazi” Lincoln Cents
+Family of Fake Lincoln Cents

 By Jack Riley